truenas/documentation/content/Solutions/Optimizations/Networking.md

 ### Network Architecture

 The overall network architecture and design play a significant role in supporting 100G networking.
-This includes considerations such as deployment of appropriate routers, switches, and other networking equipment capable of handling high-speed data flows.
+This includes considerations such as deploying appropriate routers, switches, and other networking equipment capable of handling high-speed data flows.

 All components, such as optical transceivers, should be compatible.
 Consult your network switch manufacturer's compatibility matrix to confirm.